Art-iDev/arti-product-shipping-notices/README.md

 Add automated notices to you product page based on vendor's shipping configurations.

-Currently, the marketplace supported is WCFM, but plans are adding most WooCommerce marketplace providers existent.
+Currently, the marketplace supported is WCFM, but plans are to add most WooCommerce marketplace providers existent.

 # How to use
 Download the latest release [here](https://github.com/Art-iDev/arti-product-shipping-notices/releases) and install normally.